Breiddalsá River, Iceland

 To complete the Breiddalsá’s offering, guests are accommodated in one of the best lodges in Iceland.
 The lodge is strategically located on top of a bluff overlooking the river within a short distance of the best pools.

 We recommend light two hand 11 to 12 foot rods or 7 to 8 weight switch rods for fly fishing in the Breiddalsá itself.
 One hand 9 foot 6 to 7 wieght rods are ideal for fishing the Tinnudalsá and Norðurdalsá tributaries.

 Effective flies include: Black and Red Frances, Snaelda, Blue Charm, Black & Blue, Green Brahan, Collie Dog in hook sizes 6 to 12 as well as small hitch flies.

-The Breiddalsá river offers lodging in one of the best lodges in Iceland.
-Located on a bluff overlooking the river, the lodge has a capacity for a total of 16 persons lodge in double rooms with on suite bathrooms including one master suite.
+The Breiddalsá river offers lodging at the Eyjar Fishing Lodge, one of the best lodges in Iceland.
+Located on a bluff overlooking the river, the lodge has a capacity for a total of 16 persons accommodated in double rooms including one master suite, all with on suite bathrooms.
 Each bedroom has its own television and Internet connection vía wifi.
 After the day’s fishing guests can relax next to the fireplace in a spacious lounge with panoramic views or they can enjoy the sauna and hot tub.
 Delicious meals are prepared by an excellent chef.